ArtiPedia/blog-v3/_posts/2017-02-25-jekyll-instant-search.md

 ---
 title: Jekyll Instant Search in 3 simple steps!
 desc: Adding an instant search to jekyll website can be easily achieved with this method.
-Instant Jekyll search also gives a feel that the website is live and is using a database eventhough it isn't.
+Instant Jekyll search also gives a feel that the website is live and is using a database even though it isn't.
 Also, we are not using JQuery here!
 author: sharathdt
 tags: Jekyll Plugins
 image: jekyll-search-instant.png